Turkey loses 33 soldiers in attack, Russia deploys warships to Syria coast

 "[Russian forces] have constantly requested and confirmed with their Turkish colleagues the coordinates of the location of all units of the Turkish armed forces positioned near the areas of terrorist actions," the Russian statement said.

+Elsewhere E.U. foreign policy chief Josep Borrell warned on Twitter that there was "a risk of sliding into a major open international military confrontation."

+He added: "It is also causing unbearable humanitarian suffering and putting civilians in danger."

-The deployment Friday of Russian ships, capable of firing guided cruise missiles at land targets, comes as Turkey mulls over possible responses to the killing of its soldiers by Russian-backed Syrian forces on Thursday— including the possibility of a wider Turkish assault on Syrian forces in Idlib.
+The deployment Friday of Russian ships, capable of firing guided cruise missiles at land targets, comes as Turkey mulls over possible responses to the killing of its soldiers by Russian-backed Syrian forces Thursday — including the possibility of a wider Turkish assault on Syrian forces in Idlib.

 Turkey ultimately backed down from that standoff and signed on to purchase Russian S-400 air defense systems.
-Since then, Presidents Vladimir Putin and Recep Erdogan have made a show of fostering closer ties – at the expense of Turkey’s relations with NATO.
+Since then, Putin and Erdogan have made a show of fostering closer ties – at the expense of Turkey's relations with NATO.

 But now, with tensions again flaring with Russia, Erdogan is looking West for support.
 At Turkey's request, NATO will be holding a meeting to consult with Ankara on the situation in Syria on Friday.